cytech/BillingTrack/README.md

 [Link to prerequisites](https://github.com/cytech/FusionInvoice-FOSS/wiki)

+**To Upgrade from v4.0.0 to v4.0.1**
+1. Git pull (if originally cloned) or download and overwrite existing installation.
+2. Start FusionInvoiceFOSS/setup
+3. after migration completes, signin.

 **To Install:**

 1. Clone or download the repository to a new web directory (do not attempt to upgrade an old FusionInvoice installation)